-- EDUC 425 Teaching Reading in the Content Areas (3) Skills and knowledge to evaluate and incorporate the secondary student's reading competencies into specific content areas. - EDUC 427 Innovations and strategies in the Social Studies (3) Recent trends in social studies education, including professional issues, teaching strategies and new curriculum materials. - EDUC 430 New Strategies in Elementary Science Instruction (3) Student to design, teach and refine sequences of instruction for children in elementary sciences, including use of materials from new elementary science programs.

-EDUC 464 Mathematics for Preschool and Primary Child (3) Development of strategies and materials for teaching mathematics based on growth, development and learning behavior of the young child.
-(Prerequisites: EDUC 311 and 344 or equivalent)

-EDUC 465 Science for the Preschool and Primary Child (3) Features the development of strategies and materials for teaching science activities that are based on growth, development and learning behavior of the young child.
+- EDUC 416 Teaching English as a Second Language (3) An introduction to theoretical and practical aspects of teaching English as a second language (written and oral) to non-English speaking children. - EDUC 425 Teaching Reading in the Content Areas (3) Skills and knowledge needed to evaluate and increase reading in specific content areas at all grade levels. - EDUC 427 Innovations and strategies in the Social Studies (3) Recent trends in social studies education, including professional issues, teaching strategies and new curriculum materials. - EDUC 428 Linguistics and Grammar for the English as a Second Language Teacher (3) A survey of the structures of English as well as general issues in language such as: language variation, non-verbal communication and uses of language. - EDUC 429 Language Development and Acquisition (3) Theories of psycholinguistics and sociolinguistics applied to the acquisition of one or more languages in early childhood and school learning. - EDUC 430 New Strategies in Elementary Science Instruction (3) Student to design, teach and refine sequences of instruction for children in elementary sciences, including use of materials from new elementary science programs. - EDUC 436 Advanced Problems in English as a Second Language (3) A comparative and contrastive analysis of the interrelationships of language culture learning in the classroom setting. - EDUC 464 Mathematics for Preschool and Primary Child (3) Development of strategies and materials for teaching mathematics based on growth, development and learning behavior of the young child.
+(Prerequisites: EDUC 311 and 344 or equivalent) - EDUC 465 Science for the Preschool and Primary Child (3) Features the development of strategies and materials for teaching science activities that are based on growth, development and learning behavior of the young child.